 Their recommendations should be fully justified with a breakdown of the finances of the deal and they should explain why the deal is a better option for your circumstances.

-There is a lot of jargon in the financial industry, so if you are not sure what LTV ratio is or why it matters, your mortgage broker should be able to help you to understand it and see the importance of it on getting a good mortgage deal.
+There is a lot of jargon in the financial industry, so if you are not sure what LTV ratio is or why it matters, your mortgage broker should be able to help you to understand this.

 What to look for in a mortgage deal

 The Annual Percentage Rate of Charge shows you the total cost of a mortgage based over the full term, including all associated fees.
 By providing you with the APRC for different mortgages, you can see the financial difference from one lender to another over the period of time you choose to take the mortgage over.

 The higher your deposit amount, the better mortgage deals you will have access to.
 The Loan to Value ratio (how much your mortgage loan is compared to the value of the property) is really significant in accessing different types of deals.
 Some are available for 80% LTV, whilst others are for 70% LTV, etc.

 - The standard rate

 If you are choosing a fixed rate for a number of years, it is important to look at what the standard rate of the deal is when the fixed term comes to an end.
 Whilst you will usually be in the position to switch mortgage deals at the end of your fixed-rate, you don’t know what will happen to the mortgage market.
 It is best to choose a deal with a competitive standard rate if available to you.